|Nutritional Guidelines (per serving)|

 - 2 tablespoons butter

 Cut the chicken breasts into 1 1/2 inch pieces and sprinkle with the salt and pepper.

 In a heavy saucepan, heat the olive oil over medium heat.
 Add the onion and garlic, and cook for 5 minutes until tender, stirring frequently.

 Then add the chicken pieces to the saucepan, and cook and stir until the chicken begins to brown slightly -- about 3 minutes.
 Add the rice, and stir to coat.
 Cook for 2 minutes over medium heat, stirring constantly.

 Add 1 cup chicken broth to the saucepan, and cook until liquid is reduced, stirring constantly.

-Continue to add the chicken broth to keep the rice covered in liquid, stirring frequently.
-Make sure that most of the liquid is absorbed by the rice before you add more.
-The total cooking time should be about 25 minutes, or until the rice is tender.
+Continue adding the chicken broth to keep the rice covered in liquid, stirring frequently.
+Make sure most of the liquid is absorbed by the rice before adding more.
+Total cooking time should be about 25 minutes, or until the rice is tender.

-Add the basil, cheese, and butter to the saucepan just before serving and stir to melt.
+Add the basil, cheese, and butter to the saucepan just before serving, stirring to melt.

 Cover the pot and let it stand for five minutes off the heat, then serve immediately.